VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 - `ref readonly` parameters are marked with `modreq(InAttribute)`, except for parameters of methods that cannot be "overriden" with a concrete implementation.
 This is done to prevent non-enlightened compiler to provide an implementation that does not respect the contract.
 - Delegate/interface methods are considered "overridable" for the purpose above.
 - `ref readonly` returns are always marked with `modreq(InAttribute)`.
 This is done to prevent non-enlightened compiler writing through the reference.
-- `ref structs` are marked with `ObsoleteAttribute(ìTypes with embedded references are not supported in this version of your compiler.î, error=true)`.
+- `ref structs` are marked with `ObsoleteAttribute(‚ÄúTypes with embedded references are not supported in this version of your compiler.‚Äù, error=true)`.
 This is done to prevent non-enlightened compiler to use the types in unsafe ways.
 - `ref structs` are poisoned conditionally.
 If a method is already [Obsolete] or [Deprecated].
 We honor the attribute supplied by the user and cannot emit ours without a clash.
 We may consider giving a warning for such cases, but none is given right now.
 - poisoning is optional when importing metadata to simplify the contract.
 When overriding "unpoisoned" signatures we will keep them "unpoisoned".